 The grey part of the ray demonstrates calm or at least very low wind speeds whereas green indicates moderate wind speeds in a range of 10 and 25 km/h.
 The darker the green, the windier it is.
 Yellow rays represent a wind speed range of 25 to 30 km/h.

-The yellow color of the ray becomes darker as the wind speed is increasing and 68km/h (pink) is the maximum wind speed displayed in the wind rose.
+The yellow colour of the ray becomes darker as the wind speed is increasing and 68km/h (pink) is the maximum wind speed displayed in the wind rose.
 You can choose the resolution of the wind speed ranges and use the mouse-over function for more details.

 You can download raw weather data as CSV files and further processed with programs like Microsoft® Excel or OpenOffice, by clicking on “Download as CSV”.